Rok on the pristine white sands of Playa Rincón in the Dominican Republic

 Historical landmarks of Santiago de los Caballeros

-My first stop in Dominican Republic was the second-largest city, Santiago de los Caballeros, in the north of the country.
-Santiago de los Caballeros was among the first European settlements in the Americas; an important strategic city in the Dominican War of Independence.
-The culture-rich city boasts an enviable collection of historic buildings and monuments, backed by fascinating history of war and trade.
+It was one of the first European settlements in the Americas and played an important role in the Dominican War of Independence.
+The culture-rich city features historic buildings and monuments, reflecting a fascinating history of war, trade, and European settlement.

 Downtown is nicely renovated with some interesting churches, a cathedral, a park and museums.
 Monumento a los Heroes de la Restauracion is one of the most prominent landmarks in the city.
 Originally built by dictator Rafael Trujillo in his own honor, the eight-story edifice was later rededicated to the brave Dominican soldiers who fought for independence against Haiti.